 The OCS oil and gas leasing program generates three types of income for the federal government.
-Producers pay bonus bids up front at the time of the sale, regardless of whether the property ever produces any oil or gas.
+Producers pay bonus bids up front at the time of the sale, regardless of whether the property every produces any oil or gas.
 After acquiring the lease, they pay annual rents until production begins.
-And when production starts, producers pay royalties to the government -- a fixed percentage of the net value of oil and gas produced from the leased area.
+Producers then pay royalties to the government — a fixed percentage of the net value of oil and gas produced from the leased area.
 Royalties for OCS production average about 15%, according to the CBO.
 The terms of a lease also spell out the conditions under which a producer may qualify for lower royalty payments to the federal government (royalty relief).

 Wyden asked the CBO to calculate the cost impact to the federal government of legislation, such as S. 2314, that proposes to significantly reduce royalty relief for oil and gas production on federal lands.
 The measure, sponsored by Sen. Dianne Feinstein (D-CA) and several other Democrats, directs the Interior secretary to suspend royalty relief on crude oil production when the price of crude in the United States is greater than $34.71/bbl over the most recent four consecutive weeks, and to end royalty relief for gas production when the price of gas in the U.S. is greater than $4.34/Mcf over a four-week period.

 Producers who refuse to renegotiate by the one-year anniversary of the enactment of the bill would be barred from entering into any new leases that authorize production of oil or gas on federal lands.

 The changes contemplated by the Senate bill “would increase royalties from affected leases once they begin to produce oil or gas — typically five to seven years after the lease sale.
 But, by reducing the likelihood or amount of royalty relief, the legislation would lessen the expected future profitability of affected leases.
 Bidders would take this fact into account in formulating their bids,” the CBO told Wyden.